Curriculum

 Collective worship must be part of a “broadly balanced curriculum which promotes the spiritual, cultural, mental and physical development of pupils and prepares such pupils for the opportunities, responsibilities and experiences of adult life”.

 At Manor Farm Academy, themes for collective worship are planned each term, taking account of the ages, abilities and backgrounds of pupils.
 Themes for collective worship contribute to the spiritual, moral and social and cultural development of pupils, promote fundamental British values, and deal with personal development and relationships within a variety of social contexts.
 Where there is an issue of immediate relevance, the planned theme will be postponed and the current issue addressed.
-Acts of collective worship on Fridays celebrate collective and individual achievements.
+Assemblies on Mondays and Fridays celebrate collective and individual achievements.

 Visits and visitors will be used for special services, celebration and festivals.
 Collective worship will at times be led by visiting clergy, Christian groups, as well as the headteacher, staff and pupils.